getyoti/web-fcm-demo/README.md

 # web-fcm-demo

 Welcome to the Web FCM Demo.
 The purpose of this repository is to demo the Face Capture Module npm package integration and use the output image to perform a prediction calling Yoti AI Services.
-The repository is ready to run in local.
-This way, any developer could learn how to integrate the module and make requests to Yoti Services.

 ## Setup